 Protecting Yourself on the Road

 Unfortunately, road rage is a problem that is plaguing the highways of the United States.
-These incidents can happen in the blink of an eye, and your choice to use force or deadly force can mean the difference between making it safely to your holiday destination or spending time behind bars in an unfamiliar state.
-Even if your conduct is justified, the investigation alone could last hours (costing you precious holiday time) and could mean a return trip to that locale for court proceedings.
+These incidents can happen in the blink of an eye, and your choice to use force or deadly force can mean the difference between making it safely to your destination or spending time behind bars in an unfamiliar state.
+Even if your conduct is justified, the investigation alone could last hours and could mean a return trip to that locale for court proceedings.